krokyk/jwt-nodejs-express-tutorial/README.md

     // ...
   })
   ```
-* So we take the `username` from the request body and use it in creation of our `user` object that we want to store inside the generated token.
+* So take the `username` from the request body and use it in creation of `user` object that will be stored inside the generated token.
 Add this to the <kbd>POST</kbd>`/login` endpoint method:
   ```javascript
     const username = req.body.username // username from the request
     const user = { name: username } // user object that is going to be a part of the token